I Bet You Look Good on the Dancefloor

-"I Bet You Look Good on the Dancefloor" is a song by English rock band Arctic Monkeys released on 15 October 2005, through Domino Recording Company.
-The song was the band's first single from their debut studio album, Whatever People Say I Am, That's What I'm Not (2006).
-Written by lead singer Alex Turner and produced by Jim Abbiss, "I Bet You Look Good on the Dancefloor" is a garage rock, indie rock, and post-punk track.
+"I Bet You Look Good on the Dancefloor" is a song by English rock band Arctic Monkeys released on 17 October 2005 through Domino Recording Company.
+The song was the band's debut single and the first from their debut studio album, Whatever People Say I Am, That's What I'm Not (2006).
+Written by frontman Alex Turner and produced by Jim Abbiss, "I Bet You Look Good on the Dancefloor" is a garage rock, indie rock, and post-punk song.
 It debuted at number one on the UK Singles Chart on 23 October 2005, and remains one of the band's best-known songs in the UK.

-Arctic Monkeys performed the track at the opening ceremony of the 2012 Summer Olympics.
-The song was ranked at number 7 on NMEs list of The 500 Greatest Songs of All Time.
-Mike Smith, who signed them to EMI Publishing, claimed that with the release of this track, “Arctic Monkeys created a model that’s absolutely dominant today, The fact that you’re clicking on music to listen to as you did with them – they heralded what we’ve come to live in now.”
+The track was recorded during sessions at 2fly Studios in Sheffield and Chapel Studios in Lincolnshire.
+Its raw, energetic sound and distinctive opening shout of "Don't believe the hype!" captured the attention of music critics and listeners alike, establishing Arctic Monkeys' reputation for sharp, observational lyrics and driving guitar work.
+The song's success was amplified by the band's grassroots following, built largely through file-sharing and word-of-mouth promotion on the Internet, marking a shift in how new artists could achieve mainstream recognition in the mid-2000s.

+The accompanying music video, filmed in a single take at a youth club in Sheffield, reinforced the band's unpretentious image and connection to their local roots.
+The song has since become a staple of Arctic Monkeys' live performances and is frequently cited as one of the defining tracks of the 2000s indie rock revival.
+It has featured on numerous "best of" lists and continues to be celebrated as a landmark debut single in British rock music.

 Composition and lyrics

 The song was recorded three times with different producers, the first version with Alan Smyth, and another with James Ford and Rich Costey, before landing on Abiss' version.

-The line "Your name isn't Rio, but I don't care for sand" is a reference to Duran Duran's song "Rio", the song also references Shakespeare's Romeo and Juliet.
+The line "Your name isn't Rio, but I don't care for sand" is a reference to Duran Duran's song "Rio", the song also has references to Romeo and Juliet.

 Single artwork

-The single cover features a young girl, wearing a trainee badge, working the cash register at a supermarket, and has the song title and the name of the band, overimposed in white inside of two black rectangles.
-The girl in the picture, named Jesse May Cuffe, was discovered by Liverpool's design company, Juno, at a bar.
-Cuffe, at the time 16, was chosen for the shoot, which took place at a SPAR in Liverpool.
-She wore a fake uniform, and was constantly mistaken for a store worker by the clients.
+The single cover features a young girl, wearing a trainee badge, working the cash register at a supermarket, and has the song title and the name of the band, over-imposed in white inside of two black rectangles.
+The girl in the picture, named Jessie May Cuffe, was discovered at a bar by Juno Creative, a Liverpool design company.
+Cuffe, 16 years old at the time, was chosen for the shoot, which took place at a SPAR in Liverpool.
+She wore a fake uniform, being mistaken for a store worker by customers.